-Ms. Denis, Mr. DenBaars and Mr. de Boer serve on the audit committee, which is chaired by Ms. Denis.
+Ms. Denis, Mr. de Boer and Mr. DenBaars serve on the audit committee, which is chaired by Ms. Denis.
 Our board of directors has determined that each has sufficient knowledge in financial and auditing matters to serve on the audit committee and that each are "independent" for audit committee purposes as that term is defined under SEC and Nasdaq Marketplace Rules.
-The board of directors had designated Ms. Denis as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+The board of directors has designated Ms. Denis as an "audit committee financial expert," as defined under the applicable rules of the SEC.